tansy/zxc/README.md

 ### Benchmark x86_64

-Benchmarks were conducted using lzbench (from @inikep), compiled with GCC 13.3.0 on Linux 64-bits Ubuntu 24.04.
+Benchmarks were conducted using lzbench (from @inikep), compiled with GCC 13.3.0 using *MOREFLAGS="-march=native"* on Linux 64-bits Ubuntu 24.04.
 The reference hardware is an AMD EPYC 7763 processor (x86_64).
 All performance metrics reflect single-threaded execution on the standard Silesia Corpus.

 | Compressor name         | Compression| Decompress.| Compr. size | Ratio | Filename |
 | ---------------         | -----------| -----------| ----------- | ----- | -------- |